abhishekxx/eb_pearls_fullStack_App/Readme.md

 - Hero section content can be modified in `index.html`
 - Feature cards are loaded dynamically from the API
+- Task list is loaded dynamically from the API
+- Contact form content can be modified in `index.html`
 - Footer links and content can be updated in `index.html`

 ## Browser Support